-We have acted as bond counsel to the County of Camden, New Jersey (the "County") in connection with the issuance and sale by the County of its aggregate principal amount of County College Bonds, Series 2023 (the "County College Bonds") and County College Bonds and collectively with the County College Bonds, the "Bonds").
+We have acted as bond counsel to the County of Camden, New Jersey (the "County") in connection with the issuance and sale by the County of its \$\\\\\ principal amount of County College Bonds, Series 2025 (the Bonds").
 In this capacity, we have examined a certified copy of a record of proceedings of the Board of Commissioners of the County and such other proofs, documents and instruments submitted to us which we deemed pertinent relative to the issuance and sale by the County of the Bonds.

-The Bonds are dated, mature (subject to prior redemption) and bear interest upon the terms and conditions stated therein and in the resolution adopted by the County on May 18, 2023 (the "Resolution").
-The Bonds are fully registered in form and are issued pursuant to the Local Bond Law, constituting Chapter 2 of Title 40A of the Revised Statutes of New Jersey (the "Local Bond Law"), the Resolution and the ordinances referred to therein, in all respects duly approved and published as required by law.
-The County College Bonds and a portion of the County College Refunding Bonds in the principal amount of \$ are also authorized pursuant to the provisions of N.J.S.A.
+The Bonds are dated, mature (subject to prior redemption) and bear interest upon the terms and conditions stated therein and in the resolution adopted by the County on May 15, 2025 (the "Resolution").
+The Bonds are fully registered in form and are issued pursuant to the Local Bond Law, constituting Chapter 2 of Title 40A of the Revised Statutes of New Jersey (the "Local Bond Law"), the Resolution and the ordinance referred to therein, in all respects duly approved and published as required by law.
+The Bonds are also authorized pursuant to the provisions of N.J.S.A.
 18A:64A-1 et seq., as amended and supplemented, and are entitled to the benefits of the provisions of the County College Bond Act, P.L.
 1971, c.12, N.J.S.A.
-18A:64A-22.1 et seq., pursuant to which an amount equal to one-half of the principal of and interest on such Bonds will be paid by the State of New Jersey, subject to annual appropriation by the State of New Jersey.
+18A:64A-22.1 et seq., pursuant to which an amount equal to one-half of the principal of and interest due on the Bonds will be paid by the State of New Jersey, subject to annual appropriation by the State of New Jersey.